 Bunions are a common podiatric problem that affects millions of Americans.
 Left unmanaged, a bunion can interfere with your mobility, making even simple tasks such as walking your dog nearly impossible.
-Eddie Davis, DPM, at South Texas Podiatrist in San Antonio, Texas, has decades of experience diagnosing and treating bunions.
+Eddie Davis, DPM, at South Texas Podiatrist in the Stone Oak area of San Antonio, Texas, has decades of experience diagnosing and treating bunions.
 Don’t suffer in silence; make an appointment today by calling the office or clicking the online booking tool.

 Bunions are a type of bone deformity that causes the joint at the base of your big toe to become enlarged and swollen.
 As your joint grows, it causes friction and pressure, pushing your big toe to up against your other toes.
 Ultimately, this causes pain and irritation, while increasing your risk of other foot problems such as hammertoes.